 Sensitive skin isn’t just red and itchy; it can also break out into rashes, lumps and bumps, and pimples.
 With the latter, it can seem logical to look for solutions that treat breakouts and even acne.
 Breakouts and acne are caused by bacteria and overproduction of sebum.
 Treatments that tackle these, such as salicylic acid, benzoyl peroxide or beta hydroxyl acid, will make matters worse for sensitive skin.

 Along with cleansers, makeup can be the number one culprit for antagonizing sensitive skin.
 And usually we just use more of it in a desperate attempt to cover up unsightly blotches.
 Makeup can contain all sorts of irritants, including color and chemical fragrance.
 Safe colors are made from mica flakes and iron oxides.
-Look for safe makeup brands such as W3LL People, which uses FDA approved colors and iron oxides in, for example, its Nudist ColorBalm ($19.50 in the shop).
+Look for safe makeup brands such as W3LL People, which uses FDA approved colors and iron oxides in, for example, its Nudist ColorBalm ($19.50).
 Read more on ingredients to avoid and safe alternatives.

 Chemical sunscreen ingredients such as oxybenzone, homosalate and octinoxate are toxic and well-known irritants.
 Whenever possible, simply avoid them and go for a mineral sunscreen active — zinc oxide or titanium dioxide.
 A good compromise is a sunscreen that combines minerals with the least irritating chemicals, such as Amarte Ultra Veil Sunscreen SPF50 ($45).
 Read more on sunscreen safety.